Product managers are products too

 The end user of the product manager is the entire hiring organization.

 There are different customer segments here (marketing, dev, legal) or whatever.
 I should know how I provide value to each of these different departments.

-However, it’s important to realize that I have a responsibility to know how I provide value to the development org and understand how the problems that I solve in the company feed into value in the sales department or savings in the finance department.
-The work I do can definitely effect customers.
-It’s just not as direct as for PMs who work on external facing products.
+However, it's important to realize that I have a responsibility to know how I provide value to the development org and understand how the problems that I solve in the company feed into value in the sales department or savings in the finance department.
+The work I do can definitely affect customers.
+It's just not as direct as for PMs who work on external facing products.

 Know what your value prop is

 The goal of any product, including a product manager, is to provide some set of benefits at some set of costs.